Skip to Content

 • Double-check your return before submitting: Accuracy prevents delays.
 Review all Social Security numbers, bank account information, and calculations before filing.
 Tax software typically catches mathematical and legal errors, but data entry mistakes still occur.

 • Understand credit-related delays: If you claim EITC or ACTC, plan for mid-February refund timing regardless of filing date.
-Consider adjusting your withholding if you prefer a steady income over large refunds.
+Consider adjusting your withholding if you prefer steady income over large refunds.

-"The most tax-efficient strategy isn't to pursue a large refund; it's to adjust your withholding to get as close to break-even as possible," explains Kindness.
-"A large refund is essentially an interest-free loan to the government.
-However, for those who rely on it as a forced savings mechanism, filing as soon as you have every necessary form in hand ensures your return is processed right away."
+The most tax-efficient strategy isn't to pursue a large refund; it's to adjust your withholding to get as close to break-even as possible.
+A large refund is essentially an interest-free loan to the government.
+However, for those who rely on it as a forced savings mechanism, filing as soon as you have every necessary form in hand ensures your return is processed right away.

-Average Tax Refund Amounts in 2025
+What Is the Average Tax Refund in 2026?

-Best Times to File Your Return
+When Are the Best Times to File Your Return?

 The IRS typically processes the highest volume of returns between February and April, with peak processing occurring in late February through March.
 Filing during off-peak periods may result in faster processing.